shipshapecode/website-nuxt/blog/posts/2020-07-09-miragejs-graphql-tools.md

   }
 ```

-The first thing we can do is to automate adding models to our config at build time.
-This can be done by parsing our schema and some traversing the parsed AST.
+The first thing we can do is automate adding models to our config at build time.
+This can be done by parsing our schema and some traversing of the parsed AST.

 ```js
 import { parse } from 'graphql';